How does BCM determine campus assignments?

 I am currently on the waitlist at Baylor College of Medicine.
 Would it be possible to meet with a dean of admissions to update them on recent “events” in which I have participated?

-Unfortunately, the deans of admissions are not able to meet with applicants on the waitlist.
-You can submit updates to your application through our application system.
+Unfortunately, the deans of admissions are unable to meet with applicants on the waitlist.
+You can submit updates to your application through our AMP application system.

 For applicants to the M.D. program, TMDSAS will determine state residency.
 When you submit your TMDSAS application, the system makes an initial residency determination.
 When processing, a residency specialist will review the application in greater detail to either confirm or change the system’s residency determination according to the Texas Higher Education Coordinating Board rules for establishing residency.